A Truly Refreshing Sweet Pie

 One of the most surprisingly refreshing desserts I ever had.
 Traditional Greek orange pie is a recipe that I recently found out about.
-Somehow the idea of a syrupy pie with phyllo and orange didn’t sit well with my mind.
+Somehow the idea of a syrupy pie with phyllo and orange didn’t sit well in my mind.

 A few days ago my brother came home from our farm and brought with him some very ripe blood oranges.
 Daring me to try them and see how tasty they were.
 So just to please him, (I was sure I wouldn’t be overwhelmed if I tried them) I squeezed 3-4 of them and made myself a glass of fresh juice.